movementlabsxyz/MIP/MIP/mip-27/README.md

 This proposal establishes a Contract Pipeline that adheres to the decentralized governance principles set forth in [MIP-23](https://github.com/movementlabsxyz/MIP/pull/23) while maintaining compatibility with the existing Movement Token governance under [MIP-18](https://github.com/movementlabsxyz/MIP/pull/18).

 MIP-27 proposes a Contract Pipeline that leverages a timelock-based infrastructure, ensuring security and decentralization for new contract deployments.
-While the Movement Token (MOVEToken) continues to operate under the provisions of [MIP-18](https://github.com/movementlabsxyz/MIP/pull/18), future deployments should adhere to the structure set forth by [MIP-23](https://github.com/movementlabsxyz/MIP/pull/23).
+While the Movement Token (\$MOVE) continues to operate under the provisions of [MIP-18](https://github.com/movementlabsxyz/MIP/pull/18), future deployments should adhere to the structure set forth by [MIP-23](https://github.com/movementlabsxyz/MIP/pull/23).
 The pipeline includes components such as a KMS multisig for transaction proposals, off-chain voting for stakers and token holders, and a timelock mechanism for executing transactions, providing transparency and decentralized control.

 ## Motivation

-Currently, Movement Token operates under the governance outlined in [MIP-18](https://github.com/movementlabsxyz/MIP/pull/18)], and we may wish to maintain this setup for the time being.
+Currently, Movement Token operates under the governance outlined in [MIP-18](https://github.com/movementlabsxyz/MIP/pull/18), and we may wish to maintain this setup for the time being.
 However, for future deployments and upgrades, we should transition to a more robust infrastructure which includes the release conventions as described in [MIP-23](https://github.com/movementlabsxyz/MIP/pull/23).
 This approach provides decentralized control, security, and accountability through multisig setups, timelocks, and community voting mechanisms.
 By establishing a structured pipeline, we ensure that the development process remains transparent, auditable, and aligned with the community's interests.

 ## Specification

 The Contract Pipeline includes the following components:

-### 1. **Timelock**
+#### 1. **Timelock**

 - **Role**: The timelock holds ownership of all upgradeable contracts.
 - **Purpose**: Ensures that contract upgrades are executed only after a specified delay, allowing time for review and potential cancellation by stakeholders.

-### 2. **KMS multisig setup**
+#### 2. **KMS multisig setup**

 - **Role**: Proposes transactions to the timelock.
 - **Components**: